csanz/rflect-cli/README.md

 # rflect ![NPM Version](https://img.shields.io/npm/v/rflect)

-📝 A CLI journaling tool that guides you through daily reflections with thoughtfully curated prompts.
+📝 A CLI tool for guided reflections and journaling, offering a variety of prompts and tracking features to enhance your writing journey.

 ## Features

 - 🤔 Thoughtfully curated reflection prompts across multiple categories (mindfulness, gratitude, growth, etc.)
-- 💾 Flexible storage options (local filesystem, cloud, or both)
-- 🔐 Secure user authentication
 - 📊 Track your writing progress and streaks
 - 📝 Journaling stats including word count and duration tracking for each entry
-- 🔍 Easy access to past reflections with date-based filtering
+- 🔍 Easy access to past reflections with date, tag and mood-based filtering
-- 📱 Works offline with local storage option
+- 💾 Works offline using your local filesystem, ensuring your data is secure and not shared
-- 🔄 Seamless syncing between local and cloud storage

 ## Reflection Categories